Kitware/VTK/Documentation/docs/developers_guide/git/develop.md

   * `--named <regex>` or `-n <regex>`: Trigger jobs matching `<regex>` anywhere in their name.
 Job names may be seen on the merge request's Pipelines tab.
   * `--stage <stage>` or `-s <stage>`: Only affect jobs in a given stage.
-Stage names may be seen on the merge request's Pipelines tab.
-Note that the stage names are determined by what is in the `.gitlab-ci.yml` file and may be capitalized in the web page, so lowercasing the webpage's display name for stages may be required.
+    When provided multiple times, all named stages are matched.
+Stage names may be seen on the merge request's pipeline page with the "Group jobs by" option set to "Stages".
+Note that the names are determined by what is in the `.gitlab-ci.yml` file and may be capitalized in the web page, so lowercasing the webpage's display name for stages may be required.
   * `--action <action>` or `-a <action>`: The action to perform on the jobs.
     Possible actions: